Kewley-Group/.github/profile/README.md

 ## Lisa Kewley's Group Github

 Welcome to Lisa Kewley's Group Github.
-This Github contains packages developed by former and current members of the group for both internal and public use.
+This Github contains packages and helpful scripts developed by former and current members of the group for both internal and public use.

 Center for Astrophysics | Harvard & Smithsonian, 60 Garden Street, Cambridge MA, 02138, USA.